ShrikantRathod/ShrikantRathod/README.md

 - 👋 Hi, I’m @ShrikantRathod
 - 👀 I’m interested in C#,SQL,html,css,javasript,asp.net,mvc.net,fullstack dot net
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working in ...Vhaashtech
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📫 How to reach me ..ssrathod293@gmail.com

 <!---
 ShrikantRathod/ShrikantRathod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.